hartwigmedical/scripts/peach/README.md

 The two main output files are:
 * A file that contains the determined genotype of the sample for each gene in the JSON, expressed in terms of haplotypes.
-* A file that contains calls for all of the positions of variants in the JSON file, including annotation and filters wrt both v37 and v38 reference genomes.
+* A file that contains calls for all positions of variants in the JSON file, including annotation and filters wrt both v37 and v38 reference genomes.

 ## Contents